Educational Resources

 The Department of Accessibility Services (DAS) works in partnership with the college and students to help provide equal access to educational opportunities for students with disabilities.
 In order to ensure access and accommodations that support students to attain their academic goals, DAS staff and our campus partners work actively to reduce barriers in the physical, electronic, and social environments of the campus.
 These practices encourage accessibility for all learners who wish to participate in what Oxford College and Emory University have to offer.
 To register for services, please visit our website for more information at accessibility.emory.edu/students/index.html.

-Oxford College Information Technology (OCIT) team aligns the robust technology needs of our students, faculty, and staff with the academic mission of the College.
+The Oxford College Information Technology (OCIT) team aligns the robust technology needs of our students, faculty, and staff with the college's academic mission.

 Getting Help